DDorj/test/DEPENDENCY_FIX.md

 **Time**: ~2 minutes
 **Packages**: 409 installed successfully

-Your Ayanga Store project is ready to develop! 🚀
+Your Tech Store project is ready to develop! 🚀